James-S-Wood/R_Studio_reddit_Project/README.md

 #### Author James S Wood

 ## Project Description
-This is a test R studio test project
+This is a R Studio test project